Garmelon/PFERD/README.md

 ## Installation

-Ensure that you have at least Python 3.7 installed (3.6 might also work, didn't test it though).
+Ensure that you have at least Python 3.8 installed.

 To install PFERD or update your installation to the latest version, run this wherever you want to install/have installed PFERD: